SNAP hits major milestone with 100,000 cats and dogs spayed, neutered

 Business may be barking, but Petrovich said their cause needs more backers.

-Petrovich said veternarians that they've worked with in the past have been bought by vet corporations, which caused spay and neutering costs to skyrocket.
+Petrovich said veterinarians that they've worked with in the past have been bought by vet corporations, which caused spay and neutering costs to skyrocket.

-To combat this, SNAP recently bought a trailer that they plan to transform into a facility that they can use to perform their own proceedures, but aid with funding and volunteers is still despearately needed.
+To combat this, SNAP recently bought a trailer that they plan to transform into a facility that they can use to perform their own procedures, but aid with funding and volunteers is still desperately needed.

 "It's very hard to get volunteers, and it's very hard to get donors because people want to donate to what's here, they don't want to donate to prevention," Petrovich said.